 Mandatory Parent-Teacher conferences are scheduled for each family after the first trimester in November.
 November conferences give teachers in grades K-8 an opportunity to discuss a student's progress and to discuss strategies to assist their child.
 Conferences at any other time can be scheduled if requested by a parent or a teacher.
 The presence of the student is required at all Parent-Teacher conferences for middle school at the discretion of the school administration.

 Conferences are not to be scheduled during teacher's instructional time.
 Every effort will be made to schedule a mutually agreeable conference time.
-Telephone conferences will not be made during teacher's instructional time.
-Teachers are advised to return telephone and email communication to parents within three business days.
+Telephone or video conferences will not be made during teacher's instructional time.